mjpost/sacrebleu/README.md

 # LICENSE

-SacréBLEU is licensed under the Apache 2.0 License.
+SacreBLEU is licensed under the Apache 2.0 License.

 # CREDITS